 The most obvious one is the cooling effect, measured in British Thermal Units (BTUs).
 If you pick a portable air conditioner that will be too big for your needs, you will unnecessarily have a louder unit (as we know, bigger units tend to be louder due to higher airflow).

 EPA recommends 20 BTU per square foot.
 That means that if you have a 500 sq ft space to cool, 10,000 BTU portable AC unit might just be enough.
-You can pick a 12,000 BTU unit to be safe but don’t go to 15,000 BTU unit; it will unnecessarily generate additional decibels.
+You can pick a 12,000 BTU unit to be safe but don’t a go up to 15,000 BTU unit; it will unnecessarily generate additional decibels.

 The most important metric when choosing the very best quiet portable AC unit (other than noise levels) is the EER rating.
 EER stands for ‘Energy-Efficiency Ratio’; if it’s above 8.5, you have an energy-efficient AC unit that will generate a ton of long-term electricity savings.

 Example of just how important EER rating is: Honeywell MN14CEDWW is the most energy efficient 14,000 BTU portable AC unit precisely because it has an incredible 11.67 EER rating.
 Sure, it has a low 53 dB max. noise level, but arguably the higher EER rating is an even more impressive specification than the low noise levels.

 Outtake: To ensure a silent as well as efficient operation, properly size the portable AC unit and shoot for an EER rating above 8.5.